Nonformal learning: Community-based learning and development

+Scotland's Community Learning and Development model demonstrates how non-formal learning can be integrated into community life through collaborative governance and locally responsive programming.
+Such approaches support knowledge sharing, civic participation, collaboration, and community development while adapting to changing social and economic conditions.

 Community work, which is particularly widespread in Scotland, fosters people's commitment to their neighbours and encourages participation in and development of local democratic forms of organisation.

 Youth work which focuses on making people more active in the society.

 Social work which helps young people in homes to develop ways to deal with complex situations like fostering fruitful relationships between parents and children, bringing different groups of career together, etc...

 In France and Italy animation in a particular form is a kind of non-formal education.
 It uses theatre and acting as means of self-expression with different community groups for children and people with special needs.
 This type of non-formal education helps in ensuring active participation and teaches people to manage the community in which they live.

 Youth and community organisations young people have the opportunity to discover, analyse and understand values and their implications and build a set of values to guide their lives.
 They run work camps and meetings, recruit volunteers, administer bank accounts, give counselling etc. to work toward social change.

+Agricultural extension and outreach

+Agricultural extension is a widely recognized form of nonformal learning that provides research-based educational programs through partnerships among universities, governments, and local communities.
+Extension systems connect universities, research institutions, government agencies, nonprofit organizations, and local communities to provide voluntary educational programs that address locally identified needs.
+Rather than awarding academic credentials, Extension education emphasizes practical learning, knowledge exchange, and the application of research to real-world challenges in areas such as agriculture, natural resource management, youth development, family well-being, and community development.

+Although extension systems differ across countries, they share the common goal of making research-based knowledge accessible through flexible, community-centered educational programs.
+As a result, agricultural extension has become a widely recognized example of how nonformal learning supports lifelong learning, community engagement, and sustainable development across diverse cultural and geographic contexts.